arempter/AntivirRestScanner/README.md

 #### Environment setup

 - Start ceph docker using docker-compose in this repo
+- Start kafka broker and create topic (name: create_events)
-- Download or install clamav (clamd) and start it.
+- Download or install clamav (clamd) and start it
-- clone current project, review settings and start it by running `sbt run` By default Akka http will try to connect to scan engine at `localhost:3010` (tcp socket)
+- clone current project, review settings and start it by running `sbt run`

+By default Akka http will try to connect to scan engine at `localhost:3010` (tcp socket) and kafka at `localhost:9092`, topic `create_events` (every 5 seconds)

 #### Test commands